“Wo men da che hao bu hao?” asked Ya Ting, my new travel buddy in Yunnan province, China.

 - I stayed and kept my belongings at K2 which is the youth hostel located in the old town.
 I kept my large backpack in their storage room for almost a week, without any extra charge or complaints from them

 - Ask your hostel if they can organize a shared minibus to Qiaotou, which runs about 250 RMB per bus.
 Otherwise take the #13 bus to the southern bus station and hop on a bus bound for Shangrila from the North Gate of Lijiang and get off at Qiaotou, which is where the Tiger Leaping Gorge ticket office is.
 Tickets are 65 RMB

 - Follow the upper rather than lower (shang, rather than xia) path if you want to do the same hike as I did.
 Do this by following the road past the school.
 Once you see this sign, follow the path upwards.
 Painted rocks with arrows guide most of the way.
 When in doubt, look for mule droppings to find the correct path

-- The lower path is paved and can be done in a day but doesn’t get great reviews.
-Upper can be done is as little as two days but can be extended over 3 or 4 as well
+- The lower path is paved and can be done in a day, but doesn’t get great reviews.
+Upper can be done in as little as two days but can be extended over 3 or 4 as well

-- Busses out to Shangrila or Lijiang leave from Woody’s and Tina’s guest houses, near middle Leaping Gorge, daily in the morning and afternoon (or you could always hitch hike, like I did, from Qiaotou which is on the way to Shangrila)
+- Busses out to Shangri-La or Lijiang leave from Woody’s and Tina’s Guesthouse, near Middle Tiger Leaping Gorge, daily in the morning and afternoon (or you could always hitchhike, like I did, from Qiaotou which is on the way to Shangri-La)